Common issues and how to resolve them. If something here doesn’t match what you’re seeing, please file a bug report — see Reporting Bugs below.

 Layers containing exactly one text object (no raster pixels) export as native PSD text layers and stay editable in Photoshop.
 Mixed layers (text + brush strokes on the same layer) export as flattened raster.

-Lottie supports rectangles, ellipses, and image layers with animated transforms.
-Text, paths, polygons, stars, brush strokes, gradients, effects, frame groups, audio, and adjustment layers don’t map cleanly and are skipped (with a warning toast).
-Convert paths and text to raster or rasterize unsupported layers before exporting.
+Lottie supports rectangles, ellipses, polygons, stars, lines, paths, text-on-path, and image layers with animated transforms and fills.
+Text objects, brush strokes, effects, patterns, frame groups, motion paths, audio, and adjustment layers don’t map cleanly and are skipped (with a warning toast).
+Rasterize unsupported layers before exporting.

 Paste from the OS clipboard (Ctrl+V) only inserts an image when the clipboard contains image data.
 If you copied a file from a folder, most browsers store a file path rather than the image bytes — drag-drop the file into the canvas instead.